-Image classification has seen rapid improvements over the past decade alone.
-The processing capability of readilyavailable GPU units has enabled a chain of strong-performing deep-learning (DL) methodologies [1-8] to dominate the field, boasting high levels of classification accuracy that can be finetuned to a specific task.
-The result of this is that machine learning (ML) has been able to become integrated within society for many social and industrial uses, e.g., healthcare [9-12], public-safety [13-15] and assisted-living [16-19].
+MAGE classification has seen rapid improvements over the past decade alone.
+The processing capability of readily available GPU units has enabled a chain of strong-performing deep-learning (DL) methodologies [1]-[8] to dominate the field, boasting high levels of classification accuracy that can be fine-tuned to a specific task.
+The result of this is that machine learning (ML) has been able to become integrated within society for many social and industrial uses, e.g., healthcare [9]-[12], public safety [13]-[15], and assisted living [16]-[19].

-Whilst the current state of DL provides algorithms that can classify complex datasets to a high standard, further improvements are becoming more and more marginal, and are often at the expense of adding many additional parameters.
-As an example of this growth of complexity within DL, one of the earliest convolutional neural network (CNN) methods, LeNet5 [20], has a total of ~60,000 parameters and can reach test-set accuracy values over 98%.
-In contrast to this, one of the top-performing methods [21] reaching an accuracy value of 99.83%, requires a mere 1,400,000 parameters, over 23x that of LeNet5 for 1-2% increase in accuracy performance.
+While the current state of DL provides algorithms that can classify complex datasets to a high standard, further improvements are becoming more and more marginal, and are often at the expense of adding many additional parameters.
+As an example of this growth of complexity within DL, one of the earliest convolutional neural network (CNN) methods, LeNet5 [20], has a total of ~60 000 parameters and can reach test-set accuracy values over 98%.
+In contrast to this, one of the top-performing methods [21] reaching an accuracy value of 99.83% requires a mere 1 400 000 parameters, over 23× that of LeNet5 for 1%-2% increase in accuracy performance.

-This monumental increase in parameter counts accelerated by GPU capability is not necessarily a negative when the highest-levels of performance are required.
-However, in order to progress towards effective ML algorithms, the current tradeoffs of requiring additional parameters for marginal gains may not be the most appropriate course of action.
-The story of deep learning has shown that, by focusing on the development of methods which have a more efficient usage of parameters, a foundation can be provided to build upon and progress towards the highest-performance levels of classification whilst keeping efficiency of training and execution a primary factor.
+This monumental increase in parameter counts accelerated by GPU capability is not necessarily a negative when the highest levels of performance are required.
+However, in order to progress toward effective ML algorithms, the current tradeoffs of requiring additional parameters for marginal gains may not be the most appropriate course of action.
+The story of DL has shown that, by focusing on the development of methods that have a more efficient usage of parameters, a foundation can be provided to build upon and progress toward the highest performance levels of classification while keeping efficiency of training and execution a primary factor.

 Quantum computing (QC) has undergone a tremendous level of development within the past few years, with quantum machine learning (QML) seeing a large increase in attention and productivity.
-Through innate parallelism and fast execution speeds, it is supported by many that QC may provide the necessary means to overcome classification performance plateaus seen throughout classical ML, and ultimately progress towards effective, yet efficient ML algorithms.
-Even though QC is in its infancy, or noisy, intermediate-scale quantum (NISQ) stage, progress has been made towards development of standalone QML algorithms that are capable classifiers in themselves [22,24,28].
+Through innate parallelism and fast execution speeds, it is supported by many that QC may provide the necessary means to overcome classification performance plateaus seen throughout classical ML, and ultimately progress toward effective, yet efficient ML algorithms.
+Even though QC is in its infancy, or noisy, intermediate-scale quantum (NISQ) stage, progress has been made toward the development of standalone QML algorithms that are capable classifiers in themselves [22], [24], [28].